 - Balanced power: The Project Coach can and should play a decisive role in MtO projects, directly aligned with the project sponsor.
-If the projects sponsor is unhappy with project results, the Project Coach should be just as disappointed and do everything in the Project Coach’s power to improve the situation.
+If the project sponsor is unhappy with the project results, the Project Coach should be just as disappointed and do everything in the Project Coach’s power to improve the situation.

 - Long-term planning: There is no successful MtO project without long-term planning.
 It is one of the most important differences between a generic SCRUM and an adaptive-agile mindset MtO project.
 The key stakeholders, primarily the customer, will not accept some vague planning.
-The experience from the customer’s painful past projects has taught the customers that lack of long-term planning is a red-alert risk.
+The experience from the customer’s painful past projects has taught the customers that a lack of long-term planning is a red-alert risk.
 Remember, the plan is nothing—the planning is everything in MtO projects.
 It is not just a waste to keep the custie happy; instead, it is a great way to manage project risks long before they materialize as project issues and critical blockers.

 - Beware of complacency: If a Project Coach states that “SCRUM says…” then you might be just as doomed as if you were a mindless zealot for CMMI or Automotive SPICE in the past.
 If you don’t believe it, try to “talk to SCRUM” and learn what it says about your mindset.
 In other words, SCRUM is not some kind of a divine entity.
 Instead, it is just a project management concept.
 Keep in mind that you are never “done” with project improvement in an adaptive-agile project.

-- Be actively involved in the hiring process in your projects.
+- Be actively involved in the hiring process for your projects.
 Not everyone can withstand the pressure of an MtO project.
 An effective Project Coach continuously assesses the ability of the team to “stand the heat” and immediately holds out a helping hand to the team member at any time.
-However, if (new) hires don’t share the adaptive-agile mindset, the Project Coach should be able to raise the issue to the project sponsor (or the similar role in your line organization).
+However, if (new) hires don’t share the adaptive-agile mindset, the Project Coach should be able to raise the issue to the project sponsor (or a similar role in your line organization).

-- Reporting: Traditionally, delivering project reports is deemed as being not agile.
-Project reports may be redundant in non-MtO projects, but in MtO projects, project reports are indispensable to avoid wasteful meetings resulting from customers’ uncertainty and bad align risk mitigation.
+- Reporting: Traditionally, delivering project reports is deemed as not agile.
+Project reports may be redundant in non-MtO projects, but in MtO projects, project reports are indispensable to avoid wasteful meetings resulting from customers’ uncertainty and badly aligned risk mitigation.
 In complex projects, the customer won’t run a daily build and verify the results to see what is happening in the project.
 It is not to say that a daily build is not urgently necessary; it’s just that it is simply not feasible for the high-level customer to go through the code to see if the proper functionality is correctly coded.
 The customer wants to have a quick, up-to-day overview of project progress and project risks without a lengthy discussion of all modified and new features.
 Instead, use tools like JIRA/Confluence that can automatically create the right “live” report without extra effort from your team.

 - Automate everything: Not only the reports; all repetitive tasks should be automated whenever possible.
 Find and assign a Project Engineer to develop, set up, and maintain an effective project environment to eliminate waste and relieve the team.
 Plan resources to do that (talk to your sponsor!)